Terms of service.

 9.1 We will use any personal information you provide to us to:

-(c) inform you about similar products or services that we provide, but you may stop receiving these at any time by contacting us.
+(d) inform you about similar products or services that we provide, but you may stop receiving these communications at any time by contacting us.

-10. Limitation of liability: YOUR ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE
+YOUR ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE.

 (a) death or personal injury caused by negligence;